syncfusion-content/xamarin-docs/Xamarin/Chips/Events.md

 ## ItemRemoved Event

-The [`ItemRemoved`] event is triggered after a close button is clicked.
-You can get the currently removed chip item.
+The [`ItemRemoved`] event is triggered after removed the chip from [`SfChipGroup](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfChipGroup.html).
 The argument contains the following information,

-* [`RemovedItem`] - Get the previous selected or deselected chip from [SfChipGroup](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfChipGroup.html).
+* [`RemovedItem`] - Get the removed chip item from [SfChipGroup](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfChipGroup.html).

 N> The [`ItemRemoved`] event is supported only in `Input` type.